opensearch-project/security/DEVELOPER_GUIDE.md

 }
 ```

-## Tests in the integrationTest package
+## Running tests in the integrationTest package

 Tests in the integrationTest package can be run with `./gradlew integrationTest`.